meghrajh/hotel-rajdhani-palace/README.md

 # Hotel Rajdhani Palace

-Modern restaurant website for Hotel Rajdhani Palace in Pune, built with React, Vite, and Tailwind CSS.
+Modern restaurant website for Hotel Rajdhani Palace in pusegon, built with React, Vite, and Tailwind CSS.

 ## Development